Senior Citizens and Bankruptcy: What You Need To Know

 • Certificate of completion for the mandatory credit counseling session

 Bankruptcy involves a lot of paperwork.
-You’ll need to fill out a bankruptcy form, which will have many detailed questions about your assets, debts, expenses, and income.
-An attorney with a lot of knowledge of bankruptcy law can help you complete the necessary forms.
+You’ll need to fill out a bankruptcy form, which includes many detailed questions about your assets, debts, expenses, and income.
+An attorney with a knowledge of bankruptcy law can help you complete the necessary forms.

 Alternatives to Bankruptcy in Retirement

-Senior citizen bankruptcy is not the only, or often the most appropriate, way to address debt.
-There are many other alternatives you should consider first.
+Senior citizen bankruptcy is not the only way to address debt.
+Here are other effective options to consider:

 Many Americans qualify for senior assistance programs that can reduce their expenses, freeing up money that can be used for debt repayment.
-From nutrition programs like SNAP and health care benefits like Medicare and Medicaid, you may qualify for financial assistance from the government as well as non-profit organizations.
+From nutrition programs like SNAP to health care benefits like Medicare and Medicaid, you may qualify for financial assistance from the government as well as nonprofit organizations.

-If you have multiple unsecured debts, you can consolidate them all into a single loan at a lower interest rate.
+If you're facing multiple unsecured debts, you can consolidate them all into a single loan at a lower interest rate if you consolidate.
 Debt consolidation may make it easier to pay off your debts by reducing the interest you pay over the life of the loan.

 You can also consider debt settlement to pay less than what you owe to your creditors.
-If you are at least six months past due on payments and can come up with a lump sum payment, your creditors may be inclined to accept the offer.
+If you're at least six months past due on payments and can come up with a lump sum payment, your creditors may be inclined to accept the offer.

 Consider Your Debt Relief Options

-Filing for senior citizen bankruptcy can be complex, and it’s not a decision you should take lightly.
-It’s always a good idea to talk to an experienced bankruptcy attorney before you file for bankruptcy to determine if it’s the right solution for you.
+Filing for bankruptcy is often a complex process.
+It’s not a simple decision, and it’s always a good idea to talk to an experienced bankruptcy attorney before you file to determine if it’s the right solution for you as a senior.

-Evaluate your debts, budgeting, and explore all your debt relief options first.
-There are various financial assistance resources, including housing aid, grocery stimulus programs, and other key options that can help to ease your financial burden, so be sure to do your research.
+Take some time to carefully review your finances and explore all your debt relief options first.
+For older adults, numerous senior financial assistance resources are available, including housing aid, grocery stimulus programs, and other key options that can significantly alleviate your financial burden.